 - VWW held a virtual screening of the same slate of films on the weekend of March 26 - 28 to celebrate Women's History Month.

 Tickets are on sale now for the Drive-In screening!
 Ticket prices are $25 for an individual or $40 for a car of 2 or more people.
 Buy at least a week in advance for a $5 discount.

 Flip the script with us, as we break down barriers to opportunities and economic independence for women and girls in Vermont.
 Your part is easy: watch a movie.
 You’ll laugh, you’ll cry and you’ll raise money for gender equity work across Vermont.
 Come to LUNAFEST!

 VWW Social Hour

-Vermont Works for Women (VWW) has launched a monthly social hour for women from around the state to come together and discuss what it’s like to be a woman working in Vermont right now.
+Vermont Works for Women (VWW) has launched a monthly social hour for women and gender non-conforming individuals from around the state to come together and discuss what it’s like to be working in Vermont right now.

-The goal of this event is for women to connect with each other, to find solidarity, and to share ideas and resources.
-Now in the 11th month of the pandemic, women are leaving the workforce at a rate 4x greater than men, so VWW is creating a safe place to share our experiences and find support while having some fun!
+The goal of this event is for women and gender non-conforming individuals to connect with each other, to find solidarity, and to share ideas and resources.
+Now in the 11th month of the pandemic, women are leaving the workforce at a rate 4x greater than men, so VWW is creating a safe place to share experiences and find support while having some fun!

 Join VWW on Thursday, April 15 from 6 - 7:00 pm for a virtual Tradeswomen Social Hour: The Sky’s the Limit (or is it)?.
 Are you working in the trades, or would you like to be?
 Do you feel safe at work, wherever that is?
 Do you feel supported?
 What do good employers do to keep harassment and even violence out of the job?
 Join us for an informal conversation about the day-to-day experiences of women and gender non-conforming folks working in the trades.
 Please register in advance by emailing Program Manager Missy Mackin at firstname.lastname@example.org for the Zoom link.